Happiness: Definitions

 Some usages can include both of these factors.
 Subjective well-being (swb) includes measures of current experience (emotions, moods, and feelings) and of life satisfaction.
 For instance Sonja Lyubomirsky has described happiness as "the experience of joy, contentment, or positive well-being, combined with a sense that one's life is good, meaningful, and worthwhile."
 Eudaimonia, is a Greek term variously translated as happiness, welfare, flourishing, and blessedness.
-Xavier Landes has proposed that happiness include measures of subjective wellbeing, mood and eudaimonia.
+Xavier Landes has proposed that happiness include measures of subjective well-being, mood and eudaimonia.

 These differing uses can give different results.
 Whereas Nordic countries often score highest on swb surveys, South American countries score higher on affect-based surveys of current positive life experiencing.

 The implied meaning of the word may vary depending on context, qualifying happiness as a polyseme and a fuzzy concept.

 A further issue is when measurement is made; appraisal of a level of happiness at the time of the experience may be different from appraisal via memory at a later date.

 Some users accept these issues, but continue to use the word because of its convening power.

-Changes of meaning over time
+Happiness vs joy

-Happiness may have had a different meaning at the time of drafting of the US Declaration of Independence compared to now.
+German philosophy professor Michela Summa says that the distinction between joy and happiness is that "joy accompanies the process through and through, whereas happiness seems to be more strictly tied to the moment of achievement of the process... joy is not only a direct emotional response to an event that is embedded in our life-concerns but is also tightly bound to the present moment, whereas happiness presupposes an evaluative stance concerning one period of one's life or one's own life as a whole."

 Measurement

 People have been trying to measure happiness for centuries.
-In 1780, the English utilitarian philosopher Jeremy Bentham proposed that as happiness was the primary goal of humans it should be measured as a way of determining how well the government was performing.
+In 1780, the English utilitarian philosopher Jeremy Bentham proposed that as happiness was the primary goal of humans, it should be measured as a way of determining how well the government was performing.

 Today, happiness is typically measured using self-report surveys.
 Self-reporting is prone to cognitive biases and other sources of errors, such as peak–end rule.
 Studies show that memories of felt emotions can be inaccurate.
 Affective forecasting research shows that people are poor predictors of their future emotions, including how happy they will be.

 Happiness economists are not overly concerned with philosophical and methodological issues and continue to use questionaries to measure average happiness of populations.

 Several scales have been developed to measure happiness: